Denver Chemical Burns Attorney

 Chemical burns can range in severity, but even relatively minor burns are often extremely painful.
 More serious chemical burns may require long-term medical treatment and recovery.

 If you’ve been injured in a chemical burn, you may be entitled to compensation for your medical expenses, lost wages, and possibly even for pain and suffering resulting from the injury.
-The personal injury attorneys in Denver at Jordan, Herington & Rowley are experts in handling chemical burn cases and will fight to get you the compensation you deserve.
+The Denver chemical burns lawyer at Jordan, Herington & Rowley are experts in handling chemical burn cases and will fight to get you the compensation you deserve.